My whole family gets excited when these white chicken enchiladas are on the menu! This is probably one of our all-time favorite enchilada recipes.

-This is probably our favorite enchilada recipe of all time.
-The whole family gets excited when these white chicken enchiladas are on the menu!
-They are so quick and easy to put together, especially with leftover chicken or a rotisserie chicken from the grocery store.
+And I love that they are so quick and easy to put together, especially with leftover chicken or a rotisserie chicken from the grocery store.
+Even better, they have a homemade sauce–no canned soups here!

 - 8 soft taco size flour tortillas